On the Pricing of Storable Commodities: Commodity pricing formula

-One observes in particular that from the orthogonal decomposition (\ref{eq:8}) we can isolate the dependence of the commodity price on the current level of the convenience dividend rate $X_{t}$.
-Remarkably, this dependence turns out to be linear in our model.
-That is, we have the following relation:
+One observes that from the orthogonal decomposition (\ref{orthogonal decomposition}) we can isolate the dependence of the commodity price on the current level of the convenience dividend rate $X_{t}$.
+Remarkably, the dependence turns out to be linear.
+That is, we have